 Called “Charm City” for a reason, Baltimore is a place that has a little something for everybody.

-Johns Hopkins medical school is in Baltimore, Maryland.
-Baltimore is a spirited city – a unique blend of historic charm, cultural heritage and urban vitality.
+Johns Hopkins medical school is in Baltimore, Maryland, a spirited city with a unique blend of historic charm, cultural heritage and urban vitality.
 With hanging out at the Inner Harbor, attending neighborhood festivals, biking to school and more, Johns Hopkins medical students and residents have a lot they love about Baltimore.